 Dismissal time for all students is at 2:35 p.m.
 (Except on Wednesdays, which is at 1:20.)
 Students must be picked up immediately after school ends as supervision is only available until 2:45p.m.
-If you arrive after 2:45p.m., you must enter the office to sign your child(ren) out after school, and should not exit campus for any reason, unless accompanied by their after-school program leader.
+If you arrive after 2:45p.m., you must enter the office to sign your child(ren) out.
+Buses will leave promptly.
+Students who miss the bus due to their own negligence will call their parents for transportation.